-- (6) An entity conducting an audit shall not require any documentation that is not required by state and federal law or Alabama Medicaid. - (7) Unless superseded by state or federal law, auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits manager, health plan, or insurer.
-An auditing vendor contracting with multiple pharmacy benefits managers or health insurance plans shall not use audit reports or other information gained from an audit on a particular pharmacy to conduct another audit for a different pharmacy benefits manager or heath insurance plan.
+- (6) An entity conducting an audit shall not require any documentation that is not required by state and federal law or Alabama Medicaid.
+The information shall be considered to be valid if documented on the prescription, computerized treatment notes, pharmacy system, or other acceptable medical records. - auditors shall only have access to previous audit reports on a particular pharmacy conducted by the auditing entity for the same pharmacy benefits manager, health plan, or insurer.
+An auditing vendor contracting with multiple pharmacy benefits managers or health insurance plans shall not use audit reports or other information gained from an audit on a particular pharmacy to conduct another audit for a different pharmacy benefits manager or heath insurance plan. - (8) Audit results shall be disclosed to the health benefit plan in a manner pursuant to contract terms. - (9) A pharmacy may use the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for purposes of validating the pharmacy record with respect to orders or refills of a legend or narcotic drug.

-- (8) Any audit findings shall be disclosed to the health benefit plan. - (9) A pharmacy may use the records of a hospital, physician, or other authorized practitioner of the healing arts for drugs or medicinal supplies written or transmitted by any means of communication for purposes of validating the pharmacy record with respect to orders or refills of a legend or narcotic drug. - (10) All costs associated with the audit shall be the responsibility of the auditing entity with the exception of Alabama Medicaid. - (11) A finding of an overpayment or an underpayment may be a projection based on the number of patients served having a similar diagnosis or on the number of similar orders or refills for similar drugs, except that recoupment shall be based on the actual overpayment or underpayment of actual claims. - (12) A finding of an overpayment may not include the cost of the drugs that were dispensed in accordance with the prescriber's orders.
-A finding of an overpayment may not include the dispensing fee amount unless a prescription was not dispensed. - (13) Each pharmacy shall be audited under the same standards and parameters as other similarly situated pharmacies audited by the entity and must be audited under rules applicable to the contractor and time period of the prescription.
+1 (10) Reasonable costs associated with the audit 2 shall be the responsibility of the auditing entity with the 3 exception of Alabama Medicaid if the claims sample exceeds 100 4 unique prescription hard copies.

+- (11) A finding of an overpayment or an underpayment may be a projection based on the number of patients served having a similar diagnosis or on the number of similar orders or refills for similar drugs, except that recoupment shall be based on the actual overpayment or underpayment of actual claims. - (12) A finding of an overpayment may not include the cost of the drugs that were dispensed in accordance with the prescriber's orders, provided the prescription was dispensed according to prescription documentation requirements set forth by the Alabama Pharmacy Act and within the plan limits.
+A finding of an overpayment may not include the dispensing fee amount unless: - a.
+A prescription was not actually dispensed. - b.
+The prescriber denied authorization. - c.
+The prescription dispensed was a medication error by the pharmacy. - d.
+The identified overpayment is solely based on an extra dispensing fee. - (13) Each pharmacy shall be audited under the same standards and parameters as other similarly situated pharmacies audited by the entity and must be audited under rules applicable to the contractor and time period of the prescription.